some-ip-com/open-someip-spec/src/someip-rpc.rst

 The basic motivation to specify “yet another RPC-Mechanism” instead of using an existing infrastructure/technology is the goal to have a technology that:

-* Fulfills the hard requirements regarding resource consumption in an embedded world
+* Fulfills the hard requirements regarding resource consumption in an embedded world.
-* Is compatible through as many use-cases and communication partners as possible
+* Is compatible through as many use-cases and communication partners as possible.
 * Is compatible with AUTOSAR at least on the wire-format level; i.e. can communicate with PDUs AUTOSAR can receive and send without modification to the AUTOSAR standard.
-* Provides the features required by automotive use-cases
+* Provides the features required by automotive use-cases.
-* Is scalable from tiny to large platforms
+* Is scalable from tiny to large platforms.
-* Can be implemented on different operating system (i.e. AUTOSAR, GENIVI, and OSEK) and even embedded devices without operating system
+* Can be implemented on different operating system (i.e. AUTOSAR, GENIVI, and OSEK) and even embedded devices without operating system.

 .. heading:: Definition of terms
     :id: feat_req_someip_14